Trade the Canadian Dollar Successfully

-The Canadian Dollar is one of the 7 currencies which account for more than 80% of the Forex market’s total trading.
-Sometimes referred to as the Loonie due to the loon which appears on the coinage, the CAD is the 6th most popular reserve currency worldwide which is somewhat surprising, since the Canadian economy is actually only 10th in the world and has a relatively low population.
-It does, however, come in 9th in the world for its exports.
-The Canadian Dollar was a free floating currency until 1962 and then it became fixed rate until 1970 at which time it returned to a floating system once more.
-The Bank of Canada is the Canadian Dollar’s central bank and it is responsible for balancing economic growth and employment with inflation.
+The Canadian Dollar is one of the seven currencies that account for more than 80% of the Forex market’s total trading.
+Sometimes referred to as the Loonie due to the loon that appears on the coinage, the CAD is the sixth most popular reserve currency worldwide, which is somewhat surprising, since the Canadian economy actually ranks only 10th in the world, and Canada has a relatively low population.
+It does, however, come in ninth in the world for its exports.
+The Canadian Dollar was a free-floating currency until 1962, and then it became fixed-rate until 1970, at which time it returned to a floating system.
+The Bank of Canada is the Canadian Dollar’s central bank, and it is responsible for balancing economic growth and employment with inflation.
 The Bank of Canada has not intervened in its currency since 1998.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|

 |HotForex||$50||CySEC||100%*||Read Review||Visit Broker|